 Niagara Dam Free Camping

 Free camping facilities, including shady sites, gas BBQ, picnic tables, toilets and a black water dump point.
-There are cement fire rings but own wood required.
+There are cement fire rings but own wood is required.

 Niagara Dam Historical Fact